Mind, Body, and Spirit

 The counseling and therapy process involves addressing the couple’s presented issues with compassion, understanding, knowledge, and skillful, evidence-based approaches.
 Couples will learn how to productively address conflict, improve communication patterns, and find ways to reconnect and experience renewed hope.
 Usually couples come with the intention, commitment, or at least the hope of staying committed to each other and working on improving their relationship.
 If this intention is not initially present, it may develop during the therapy process.
 Occasionally one or both partners might be determined to end the relationship and are seeking support and guidance to transition out of the current situation.
 Couples therapy can also be helpful in this circumstance.
 Good support and guidance might help bring forth the most positive outcome going forward, ending a relationship with integrity, kindness and respect.

-Those of us who do couple’s work may engage the principles of the Gottman Method of Couples Therapy, which is based in 40 years of research and offers a map to understand a couple’s particular pattern and challenges.
-Imago Relationship Therapy, Emotionally Focused Therapy, and at times brief or solution focused therapy may be appropriate for some couples as well.
+There are many methods of doing couple's work, most based on years of research that help understand couples' particular patterns and challenges.
+Gottman Method of Couples Therapy, Imago Relationship Therapy, Emotionally Focused Therapy, and at times brief or solution focused therapy may be appropriate for some couples.
 These are all topics that may be discussed with the therapist at the initial appointment.

 Couples' Therapy offered by